Pakistan’s ex-PM Khan stable after shooting

 He maintains that his April ouster from Parliament was unlawful and a conspiracy by his political opponents orchestrated by the United States, a charge denied by both Washington and Sharif.

 Khan wants the government to announce snap elections.
-He led the protest from Lahore beginning last Friday along with thousands of supporters, saying his protest will continue until his demands are accepted.
+He led the protest from Lahore last Friday along with thousands of supporters, saying his protest will continue until his demands are accepted.
 Pakistan says elections will take place as scheduled in 2023.

 His supporters rallied overnight in different parts of the country after the shooting.